daniel-simpson/blog/content/posts/2012-04-10---mobile-web-applications-vs-native-applications.md

 tags:
 - "development"
 - "mobile"
 description: "There is a clear distinction between a mobile application and a mobile web application.
-Mobile applications are natively compiled applications that run on mobile devices, mobile web applications are regular web applications designed to run on mobile devices."
+Mobile applications are natively compiled applications that run on mobile devices, mobile web applications are regular web applications designed to run on mobile devices."
 ---
 There is a clear distinction between a mobile application and a mobile web application.
 Mobile applications are natively compiled applications that run on mobile devices, mobile web applications are regular web applications designed to run on mobile devices.